 A member of the Incident Review Team was interviewed.
-He reported receiving training on conducting Incident Reviews.
-He reported that the incident review requires the team to consider the motivation, review the area where the incident allegedly occurred, assess the adequacy of staffing at the time of the incident, and assess whether monitoring technology should be deployed or augmented.
-He stated that he has sat on one, however the allegation was not sexual abuse but boundary issues.
+She reported receiving training on conducting Incident Reviews.
+She reported that the incident review (After Action Report) requires the team to consider the motivation, review the area where the incident allegedly occurred, assess the adequacy of staffing at the time of the incident, and assess whether monitoring technology should be deployed or augmented.
+She stated that she has sat on one, however the allegation was not sexual abuse but boundary issues.
 She reported that the incident review looks at what was right, what was wrong, and where improvement is needed.
-In an interview with the Warden, she reported that the incident review team includes upper-level management officials and allows for input from line supervisors, investigators, and medical or mental health staff.
-She reports that the information gathered from the team may identify a need for policy change, room changes, and vulnerability or sexually aggressive behavior.
+In an interview with the Warden, he reported that members of the Incident Review team include himself, the Deputy Warden/PREA Compliance Manager, Mental Health, Custody staff, security Supervisor and Medical staff.
+He reported that the Incident Review is an opportunity for improvement, to identify deficiencies, and ensure appropriate actions as per policy.
+He reports that they consider the targeted reason (motivation) and depending on the allegation, the area where the alleged incident occurred.
+He also states that they review both staffing and video capability.
+The Deputy Warden/PREA Compliance Manager reported during her initial assessment of PREA systems, she found that Incident Reviews were not conducted as required by policy.